-The Board of the Fund continues engagements with the Regulator to align to the legislative requirements regarding the appointment of a Fund Administrator.
-BLIL remains the interim administrator while work continues towards appointing a substantive new administrator, while acknowledging the size and complexity of the Fund as well as the cost implications of a new appointment for the members.
-The Board of the Fund is supporting an optimal administration approach which recognises that the Fund is a fully underwritten retirement annuity fund previously operated under an insurance licence.
-This policy based Fund structure requires the significant insurance administration and services previously provided by BLIL to the Fund to continue on normal commercial terms.
-An understanding of this history and the sheer size of the Fund by any new service provider has been a very important consideration by the Board to ensure that on conversion of the Fund to the new Act that:
+The Board of the Fund continues engagements with the Regulatory Authority to align to the legislative requirements regarding the appointment of an Administrator.
+Botswana Life remains the interim administrator while work continues towards appointing a substantive administrator and this is in acknowledgement of the size and complexity of the Fund as well as the cost implications of a new appointment for the members.
+The Board of the Fund supports an optimal administration approach which recognises that the Fund is a fully underwritten retirement annuity fund previously operated under an life insurance licence.
+The retirement annuity policy structure adopted by the Fund, requires the significant insurance administration and services previously provided by Botswana Life to the Fund to continue on normal commercial terms.
+An understanding of this history and the sheer size of the Fund by any new service provider has been a very important consideration by the Board to ensure that on conversion and alignment with Retirement Funds Act that: